terary/predicate-tree-advanced-poc2/README.docs.md

 ## Using the SafeAPI

-To avoid TypeScript inheritance issues, use the `SafeAPI` namespace provided by the library:
+To avoid TypeScript inheritance issues with static methods, use the `SafeAPI` namespace provided by the library:

 ```typescript
 import { SafeAPI } from "predicate-tree-advanced-poc";